 What is a Ruffle?

 A ruffle is a strip of fabric gathered along one edge to create a frill on the edge of a garment or other sewn item.
 Ruffles can also be produced by cutting fabric in circular shapes or gathering a rectangular piece of fabric.
-In fashion, it is often found at the hems of skirts, and as decoration around the neck and at the wrists.
+In fashion, ruffles are often found at the hems of skirts, and as decoration around the neck and at the wrists.
 A ruffle may be small or large and dramatic in size.
 They may be single or layered to create a fuller effect.

 Preparing a Ruffle